kubernetes-sigs/cri-tools/docs/validation.md

 - `-image-endpoint`: Set the endpoint of image service.
 Same with runtime-endpoint if not specified.
 - `-runtime-endpoint`: Set the endpoint of runtime service.
 Default to `unix:///var/run/dockershim.sock`.
 - `-ginkgo.skip`: Skip the tests that match the regular expression.
+- `-parallel`: The number of parallel test nodes to run (default 1). [ginkgo](https://github.com/onsi/ginkgo) must be installed to run parallel tests.
 - `-h`: Should help and all supported options.